-TEFL is the acronym for Teaching English as a Foreign Language or simply English language instruction for non-native speakers.
+TEFL is the acronym for Teaching English as a Foreign Language or, simply, English language instruction for non-native speakers.

 A Teaching English as a Foreign Language (TEFL) certification is an internationally recognised qualification to teach English abroad and a critical component of your international teaching job application.
 A TEFL qualification allows teachers to teach English to learners whose first language is not English.